android-async-http/android-async-http/README.md

-# This project is no longer maintained, and is currently deprecated and insecure to use
+# This project under develop, and is currently insecure to use

 Since there were no active maintainers for this project for a long time, and issues got stale, security issues pile up and it's not viable to maintain this project further, given there are